TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

 .. container:: table-row

    Property

+         .. _stdwrap-htmlspecialchars:

          htmlSpecialChars

    Data type
          boolean

    Description
-         Passes the content through htmlspecialchars()-PHP-function.
+         Passes the content through the PHP function htmlspecialchars().

-         Additional property ".preserveEntities" will preserve entities so only non-entity chars are affected.
+         Additional property ".preserveEntities" will preserve entities so only non-entity characters are affected.

    Default